burningwave/core/README.md

 ## Get started

-**To include Burningwave core library in your projects simply use with**:
+**To include Burningwave Core library in your projects simply use with**:

 * **Apache Maven**:
 ```xml